Discovery and Analysis of Afterglows from Poorly Localised GRBs with the Gravitational-wave Optical Transient Observer (GOTO) All-sky Survey: Abstract

 \section{Abstract}

-Gamma-ray bursts (GRBs), particularly those detected by wide-field instruments such as the \fermi/GBM, pose a challenge for optical follow-up due to their large initial localisation regions, leaving many GRBs without identified afterglows.
+Gamma-ray bursts (GRBs), particularly those detected by wide-field instruments such as the \fermi/GBM, pose challenges for optical follow-up because of their large initial localisation regions, leaving many GRBs without identified afterglows.
 The Gravitational-wave Optical Transient Observer (GOTO), with its wide field of view, dual-site coverage, and robotic rapid-response capability, bridges this gap by rapidly identifying and localising afterglows from alerts issued by space-based facilities including \fermi, \textit{SVOM}, \swift, and the \textit{EP}, providing early optical positions for coordinated multi-wavelength follow-up.
-In this paper, we present optical afterglow localisation and multi-band follow-up of seven \fermi/GBM and \maxi/GSC triggered long GRBs (240122A, 240225B, 240619A, 240910A, 240916A, 241002B, and 241228B) discovered by GOTO in 2024.
-Spectroscopy for six GRBs (no spectroscopic data for GRB~241002B) with VLT/X-shooter and GTC/OSIRIS yields precise redshifts spanning $z\approx0.40$--3.16 and absorption-line diagnostics of host and intervening systems.
-Radio detections for four events confirm the presence of long-lived synchrotron emission.
+In this paper, we present optical afterglow localisation and multi-band follow-up of five \fermi/GBM (240619A, 240910A, 240916A, 241002B, and 241228B) and two \maxi/GSC (240122A and 240225B) triggered long GRBs discovered by GOTO in 2024.
+Spectroscopy for six GRBs (no spectroscopy for GRB~241002B) with VLT/X-shooter and GTC/OSIRIS yields precise redshifts spanning $z\approx0.40$--3.16 and absorption-line diagnostics of hosts and intervening systems.
+Radio detections for four events (240122A, 240619A, 240910A, and 240916A) confirm the presence of long-lived synchrotron emission.
 Prompt-emission analysis with \fermi~and \maxi~data reveals a spectrally hard population, with two bursts lying $>3\sigma$ above the Amati relation.
 Although their optical afterglows resemble those of typical long GRBs, the prompt spectra are consistently harder than the long-GRB average.
-Consistent modelling of six GOTO-discovered GRB afterglows yields jet half-opening angles of a few degrees and beaming-corrected kinetic energies \(E_{\rm jet}\sim10^{51}\)–\(10^{52}\)\,erg, consistent with the canonical long-GRB population.
-These findings suggest that optical discovery of poorly localised GRBs may be subject to observational biases favouring luminous events with high spectral peak energy ($E_{\rm p}$), while also providing insight into jet microphysics and central engine diversity.
+Broadband afterglow modelling of six GOTO-discovered GRBs yields jet half-opening angles of a few degrees and beaming-corrected kinetic energies \(E_{\rm jet}\sim10^{51}\)--\(10^{52}\)\,erg, consistent with the canonical long-GRB population.
+These findings suggest that optical discovery of poorly localised GRBs is likely subject to observational biases favouring luminous events with high spectral peak energy ($E_{\rm p}$), while also providing insight into jet microphysics and central engine diversity.